pingidentity/helm-charts/docs/CONTRIBUTING.md

 # Contributing to the Ping Identity DevOps Program

-Thanks for taking the time to contribute!
+Thanks for taking the time to help us improve our Helm chart!

 ## How can I contribute?